agapebondservant/tap-data/workshop/content/deploy-greenplum-model-argo.md

 #### APIs
 To invoke the API from TAP, we'll go the TAP API Portal.
-Click on the link, then click on the "Definition" tab:
+Click on the link below, then click on the "Definition" tab:
 ```dashboard:open-url
 url: {{ ingress_protocol }}://tap-gui.{{ DATA_E2E_BASE_URL }}/api-docs
 ```